JayHelton/firebase-firelobby/README.md

 ## 5. Authentication

-First, we will create an `AuthenticationButtons` component that will be repsonsible for enabling users to sign-in and sign-out of the application.
+First, we will create an `AuthenticationButtons` component that will be responsible for enabling users to sign-in and sign-out of the application.

 ```javascript
 import firebase from 'firebase';